Hackers use tools to create TCP packets with unusual, weird flag combinations, known as Invalid Packets, capable of causing significant harm.

 This should show that port 22 is open or filtered, meaning that UFW was unable to block this scan.

-Blocking INVALID Packets the Right Way
+Blocking Invalid Packets the Right Way

 To further enhance the security of our server, we could add two rules to log and block any new connections that don't have only the SYN flag set.